-Second, we should not unduly fear the large balance sheet, or at least the large interest-paying reserves that a large balance sheet gives rise to.
+Second, we should not unduly fear the large balance sheet, or at least the large interestpaying reserves that a large balance sheet gives rise to.
 They do not cause inflation.
 They also have important financial stability benefits.
 Deposits backed by reserves are less prone to run.

-We have discovered that abundant, safe, government-provided, interestpaying electronic money will not cause inflation.
-The Treasury could equally well provide "reserves" in the form of abundant fixed-value floating-rate highly liquid debt (see Cochrane 2015, 2014d).
-The Fed does not need to act as the world's largest money market fund, transforming longer-term government debt into floating-rate government debt.
+We have discovered that abundant, safe, government-provided, interest-paying electronic money will not cause inflation.
+The Treasury could equally well provide "reserves" in the form of abundant fixed-value floating-rate highly liquid debt (see Cochrane (2015), Cochrane (2014d)).
+The Fed does not need to act as the worlds' largest money market fund, transforming longer-term government debt into floating-rate government debt.
 There is no need to keep Treasury debt artificially illiquid for price-level control.
-Much current policy discussion, by contrast, sees large reserves as permanently stimulative, in urgent need of reduction, and many commentators wish for a return to a small amount of non-interest-bearing reserves, in order to ensure control of inflation.
+Much current policy discussion by contrast sees large reserves as permanently stimulative, in urgent need of reduction, and many commentators wish for a return to a small amount of non-interest-bearing reserves, in order to ensure control of inflation.

-Third, we can live the Friedman (1969) rule and enjoy the Friedmanoptimal quantity of money.
+Third, we can live the Friedman (1969) rule and enjoy the Friedman-optimal quantity of moneny.
 Not only can we have Friedman-optimal interest-bearing reserves, we can have a permanently zero, or very low interest rate, if we wish.
-Such a rate would not only reduce socially wasteful shoe-leather costs, as Friedman envisaged, it would remove a lot of needless cash management, bill-paying delay and collection hurry, inflation-induced capital income taxation, distortions due to sticky prices under nonzero inflation, and other distortions of inflation and high nominal interest rates.
+Such a rate would not only reduce socially wasteful shoe-leather costs, as Friedman envisaged, it would remove a lot of needless cash management, bill paying and collection hurry, inflation-induced capital income taxation, distortions due to sticky prices under nonzero inflation, and other distortions.

-Policy can keep a low nominal rate, insensitive to economic conditions and to inflation.
+Policy can keep a low rate, insensitive to economic conditions and to inflation.
 When the real rate rises, inflation will eventually decline to accommodate the real rate, all on its own, and vice versa.